-You can use these credits to get started with advertising and drive new customers to your online store.
+As a store owner, you can use these credits to get started with advertising and drive new customers to your WooCommerce website.

 Hosting is not a decision you make every day, but remember you can always switch to a new host if you don’t like your current one.

 After our best WooCommerce hosting review, we’ve found that Bluehost is the best choice on the market.
 Not only do you get the right set of features to launch your WooCommerce store, Bluehost has also got you covered with a team of WordPress experts ready to assist you 24/7.